-The C40 Climate Action Planning Framework
+13 The C40 Climate Action Planning Framework

 The CAP Framework sets out the essential components of a climate action plan to deliver low-carbon resilient development consistent with the objectives of the Paris Agreement.
-The CAP Framework was developed in collaboration with the cities that participated in C4O's Climate Action Planning Pilot Programme.
+The CAP Framework was developed in collaboration with the cities that participated in C40's Climate Action Planning Pilot Programme.
 The iterative and collaborative development process ran throughout 2017-18 at the same time as the cities in the pilot programme were updating their climate action plans.
 The CAP Framework has since been peer reviewed by key external organisations dedicated to climate change, adaptation and achieving the objectives of the Paris Agreement.
+Further revisions were made in March 2020 based on learning from the deployment of the CAP Framework across C40 member cities.